 Choose your targets wisely.

-You can do a lot with a simple email — if you send it to the right group of people.
+A simple email can do a lot if you send it to the right people.

 Don’t skimp on your homework …